 Number of verses:

 You can order the book by clicking on either the illustration or the blue link higher up in the text, or simply here.
 The price is US$ 21.95 or the equivalent in your own currency.

 It is Ori, Ori alone…

-In my (public) article Ori coming out (1) I spoke about the unavoidable need for the various expressions of Ifa/Orisha in the West to change from imitated alien to genuine indigenous.
+In my article Ori coming out (1) I spoke about the unavoidable need for the various expressions of Ifa/Orisha in the West to change from imitated alien to genuine indigenous.
 That article, which was also published on various groups, created some sort of an uproar among Babalariwos and Oloonywos.
-Now I have quite had it with that lot, so in this second installment I’m going to annoy them even more by making only this teaser public, while keeping the bulk of the article “members only” (evil grin)!
+As you may know, I’ve fully had it with that lot, so here comes the second installment which will annoy them even more (evil grin)!

 I perceive quite a lot of Orisha worship especially in the West as melodramatically overdone.
 Dangerously overdone.
 I feel Orisha worship far too often inhibits spiritual development, instead concentrating on ceremonies and rituals which make the troubled practitioner snuff a bunch of chickens or a goat, and then sit on his ass to wait for the Orisha to solve the problem.
 The sad thing is that you can’t even blame them, because it’s what they’re told to do within “the system”.